Openscapes/2022-noaa-sefsc-summer/github-clinic/carissa.md

 ## We can make headers.

+Adding an emoji!
+That is so funny! :joy:

 We can make lists – *note that lists need a carriage return before list items!*

 1. bananas